apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

 ### Security Tokens

 Security tokens issued are treated as CAS tickets, stored in the ticket registry under the prefix `STS` and follow the same semantics as all other ticket types when it comes to persistence, replication, etc. These tokens are closely tied to the lifetime of the ticket-granting tickets and match their expiration policy.
-Token themselves do not have a lifespan outside a valid ticket-granting ticket and support for ticket lifetime configuration is not present.
+Tokens themselves do not have a lifespan outside a valid ticket-granting ticket and support for ticket lifetime configuration is not present.

 ## WS Federation Identity Provider